Nikon D300S vs D3S

-The Nikon D300S and the Nikon D3S are two digital cameras that were officially introduced, respectively, in July 2009 and October 2009.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (D300S) and a full frame sensor.
-The D300S has a resolution of 12.2 megapixel, whereas the D3S provides 12.1 MP.
+The Nikon D300S and the Nikon D3S are two digital cameras that were revealed to the public, respectively, in July 2009 and October 2009.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (D300S) and a full frame (D3S) sensor.
+The D300S has a resolution of 12.2 megapixels, whereas the D3S provides 12.1 MP.

 The physical size and weight of the Nikon D300S and the Nikon D3S are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the D300S – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D3S is considerably larger (49 percent) than the Nikon D300S.
 Moreover, the D3S is markedly heavier (32 percent) than the D300S.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor (as in the D3S) will tend to go along with bigger and heavier lenses, while more compact options are available for the smaller-sensor camera (D300S).
 You can compare the optics available in the Nikon Lens Catalog.